ProvableHQ/leo/grammar/README.md

 and the (left or right) associativity of binary operators.

-The primary expressions are self-contained in a way, i.e. they have clear deliminations:
+The primary expressions are self-contained in a way, i.e. they have clear delimitations:
 Some consist of single tokens, while others have explicit endings.
 Primary expressions also include parenthesized expressions,